ALL POSTSALL CASE STUDIES

 Net Zero vs. Carbon Neutral: What’s the Difference and Why It Matters

 In the world of sustainability, the terms “net zero” and “carbon neutral” are often used interchangeably, leading to confusion among businesses and consumers.
 However, while both aim to reduce carbon emissions, they differ significantly in their approach, impact, and long-term goals.
-This article will explore the key differences between net zero and carbon neutrality, why businesses should aim for net zero, and how these strategies can shape the future of climate action.
+But is carbon neutral the same as net zero?
+Understanding the difference between net zero and carbon neutral is key to making informed decisions about sustainability.
+This article will explore these distinctions, why businesses should aim for net zero, and how these strategies can shape the future of climate action.

 What Does ‘Carbon Neutral’ Really Mean?